joshuakilaha/AutoCare/README.md

 # AutoCare App

-An E-commerce application similar to amazon or jiji where a user is able to purchase and sell an item online.
+An E-commerce application similar to amazon and ebay where a user is able to purchase and sell an item online.

-The application is built using swift language and firebase as the main backend.
+The application is built using swift UIKit, firebase as the main backend javascript to handle payments for both Credit Card and Mpesa.

 ### Application Logo